Guide to FAFSA Income Requirements

 You may be eligible to receive different kinds of need-based financial aid as well as non-need-based aid, including Direct Unsubsidized Loans and Direct PLUS Loans for parents or graduate and professional students.

-For the 2020-2021 school year, the most recent year for which these stats are available, undergraduate and graduate students received almost $235 billion in financial aid through grants, federal student loans, tax credits, and federal work-study, according to the Trends in Student Aid report from the College Board.
-The average full-time student received $14,800 per undergraduate student and $26,920 per graduate student.
+For the 2021-2022 school year, the most recent year for which these stats are available, undergraduate and graduate students received $234.6 billion in financial aid through grants, federal student loans, tax credits, and federal work-study, according to the Trends in Student Aid report from the College Board.
+The average full-time undergraduate student received $15,330, while the average graduate student received $27,300.

 Pell Grants

-The actual amount of Pell Grant you can receive depends on your EFC, the cost of attendance at your college or university, your status as a full-time or part-time student, and the amount of time that you will attend school during the academic year.
+The actual amount of Pell Grant you can receive depends on your SAI, the COA at your college or university, your status as a full-time or part-time student, and the amount of time that you will attend school during the academic year.

 FSEOG

-The Federal Supplemental Educational Opportunity Grant, which typically doesn’t have to be repaid (unless you don’t fulfill your end of the bargain by completing school), goes to students who demonstrate high need.
+The Federal Supplemental Educational Opportunity Grant (FSEOG), which typically doesn’t have to be repaid (unless you don’t fulfill your end of the bargain by completing school), goes to students who demonstrate high need, as determined through the FAFSA.

-Financial aid offices can pull from their “pot of money” and award students $100 to $4,000 per year.
-The amount of money you can get also depends on when you apply, the amount of other aid you get, and how much your college or university can offer students.
+The awards range $100 to $4,000 a year.
+The amount of money you can get depends not only on your level of need but also on when you apply, the amount of other aid you get, and how much your college or university can offer students.

 Work-Study Programs